hyprwm/hyprland-wiki/content/Configuring/Expanding-functionality.md

 title: Expanding functionality
 ---

+> [!NOTE]
+> Looking for the old hyprlang syntax?
+Check the [0.54 wiki pages](https://wiki.hypr.land/0.54.0/).
+> Since Hyprland 0.55, hyprlang is deprecated in favor of lua.

 ## Lua utilities

 Hyprland exposes a bunch of lua utilities for you to script your desktop